machkr/im/README.md

 # im
 A secure instant messaging app written in Python

-Ensure all of the following packages are installed by executing `pip install <module>:` from the command line interface.
+Ensure all of the following packages are installed by executing `pip install <module>` from the command line interface.
 ```
 bcrypt
 pymysql